pablodeafsapps/clean-app/README.md

 [<b>Arrow</b>](https://arrow-kt.io/) is a functional programming suite written in Kotlin which aims to bring functional programming into Kotlin applications, such as Android ones.
 According to the [official documentation](https://arrow-kt.io/docs/core/), <i>"Arrow is a modular set of libraries that build on top of each other to provide increasingly higher level features"</i>.

-The Plexus Android Team is continuously assessing this application so that more functional features are added.
+The aim when building this app is improve it adding more functional features.
 So far, only the `Either` data type is used, allowing to parametrize any data source query available.

 ### Static Code Analysis with Detekt